 So there’s really no reason not to update from user perspective.
 But still, some small amount of them don’t, not because they can’t, but because they simply don’t care.
 And chances are, they probably won’t care for your app either.

-Is it worth to support a few years old iOS versions?
+Is it worth supporting a few years old iOS versions?
 In my experience, usually not.
 Just supporting older versions can be really resource consuming, and when it comes to the testing, a real burden for moving forward quickly, which is probably the most important thing in today’s world.
 And if you are developing specific kind of software, like modern games or Bluetooth connectivity software, having a real testing devices is a must.
 Since Apple doesn’t really support downgrading the iOS, number of required devices at your disposal can grow pretty quickly.
 Even if the money is not an issue, modern nomad lifestyle can be if you are in constant need of having those devices around you.

 It’s a sure thing that Apple itself has a larger user base than any of my apps or the companies I worked for and more development resources, but their apps reveal a similar stance regarding the older version support.
 For example, at the time of writing, Pages, Numbers and Keyote requires iOS 12, Apple Developer 12.4, Garage Band 13.0, iMovie and Clips 13.4 (pretty recent).
 Only iTunes U had an older support for iOS 11.0.